putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “We need to be on alert.”
 LW-312 said.

 The two troopers slipped through the underbrush from log to log as they silently approached the location.
 Both troopers tensed, their training taking over.
 Nothing was making sense about anything right now.
-But if the Rebels were going to spring their trap — their real trap not some easily detectable snare — it would likely be here.
+But if the Rebels were going to spring their trap — their real trap, not some easily detectable snare — it would likely be here.

 The homing signal was just ahead, coming from a depression in the forest floor.
 A thick overhang of ferns, branches and leaves gave it a domelike appearance, almost as if the cluster had been formed into a makeshift hut.
 Taking one last look for signs of danger, FD-472 slipped through the opening into it.
 LW-312, gun raised, alert to any danger, took cover to watch over the clearing.